Video Camera Technology

 Today’s Formats

-Increasingly, trends are moving toward High Definition cameras with onboard memory or Hard Disk recording functionality.
+High Definition cameras with onboard memory and/or hard-disk recording functionality are the current trend.
 Flash and SD memory cards eliminate the need for tapes and provide extremely compact means of capturing and storing video footage.

-As computer hardware and graphics processing catches up to HD, and broadcasting standards are brought to this format as well, I believe we’ll begin to see a complete shift toward the HD format in video camera technology.
-There are already a limited supply of standard definition cameras on the market, and these will most likely phase out completely in the coming years.
+As computer hardware and graphics processing catches up to HD, and broadcasting standards have now met the standard as well, we’ve seen a complete shift toward the HD format in video camera technology.
+You’d be hard pressed to find a standard definition camera on the market anymore, outside of special cases or used equipment being resold.

-This shift will allow digital indie filmmaking to come closer than ever before to achieving viable results in the filmmaking world.
-Consumer camcorder manufacturers are now producing HD cameras that are literally just as small and lightweight as MiniDV and DVD cameras that shoot standard definition, and with BluRay and HDDVD media it is now possible to view and record feature film-length video to a single disc in High Definition.
+This shift has allowed digital indie filmmaking to come closer than ever before to achieving viable results in the filmmaking world.
+Consumer camcorder manufacturers are now producing HD cameras that are literally just as small and lightweight as the MiniDV and DVD cameras that used to shoot standard definition, and with Blu-Ray media it is now possible to view and record feature film-length video to a single disc in High Definition.

 The Future’s Looking Bright

-Digital video still hasn’t reached the resolution of true film, but with the advent of high-definition video we’re getting closer.
-Fiber optic transfer speeds and internet technologies approaching “the grid” combined with new algorithms for compressing and streaming high quality video online are bringing the days of pixelated, blurry video to a close.
+Digital video still hasn’t reached the resolution of true film, but with the advent of high-definition video, we’re getting closer.
+Faster transfer speeds and internet technologies combined with new algorithms for compressing and streaming high quality video online are bringing the days of pixelated, blurry video to a close.
+As I’ve mentioned elsewhere, many of today’s digital SLR cameras are the perfect tools for an independent filmmaker on a budget.